 The Civil Rights Era Ushers in a New Age

-By 1950, blacks made up 60% of Washington’s total population of 802,000, a record number that would then steadily decrease throughout the rest of the 20th century.
-Nearly a century after the passage of the 13th Amendment (abolishing slavery) and the 15th Amendment (outlawing the denial of voting rights based on race or color), blacks generally remained unequal members of society.
+By the late 1950s, African Americans made up more than half of Washington’s total population of 805,000, and their numbers continued to grow, reaching a peak of 70% in 1970, before beginning a steady decline that continues to this day.
+One hundred years or so after the passage of the 13th Amendment to the Constitution (abolishing slavery) and the 15th Amendment to the Constitution (outlawing the denial of voting rights based on race or color), African Americans generally remained unequal members of society.
 Despite the best efforts and contributions of individuals—from abolitionist Frederick Douglass, a major force in the human rights movement in the 19th century, to educator and civil rights leader Mary McLeod Bethune, who served as an advisor to President Franklin Delano Roosevelt in the 1930s—the country, and this city, had a long way to go in terms of equal rights.
 (Consider reading works by Edward P. Jones, the Pulitzer Prize–winning author whose short-story collections, Lost in the City and All Aunt Hagar’s Children, will take you beyond D.C.’s political and tourist attractions into the neighborhoods and everyday lives of African Americans during the mid-20th century.)

 The tipping point may have come in 1954, when Thurgood Marshall (appointed the country’s first black Supreme Court justice in 1967) argued and won the Supreme Court case Brown v.
 Board of Education of Topeka, which denied the legality of segregation in America.
 This decision, amid a groundswell of frustration and anger over racial discrimination, helped spark the civil rights movement of the 1960s.
-On August 28, 1963, black and white Washingtonians were among the 200,000 who marched on Washington and listened to an impassioned Rev. Dr. Martin Luther King, Jr. deliver his stirring “I Have a Dream” speech on the steps of the Lincoln Memorial, where 41 years earlier, during the memorial’s dedication ceremony, black officials were required to stand and watch from across the road.
+On August 28, 1963, black and white Washingtonians were among the 250,000 who marched on Washington for jobs and freedom and listened to an impassioned Rev. Dr. Martin Luther King, Jr., deliver his stirring “I Have a Dream” speech on the steps of the Lincoln Memorial, where 41 years earlier, during the memorial’s dedication ceremony, black officials were required to sit separately from the white attendees.

 Then Martin Luther King, Jr. was assassinated on April 4, 1968, and all hell broke loose.
-The corner of 14th and U streets served as the flashpoint for the riots that followed.
+For three days, angry, frustrated, and heartsick blacks rioted, setting fire to and looting businesses and homes.
+Three neighborhoods in particular were decimated: Shaw’s Seventh Street NW, the H Street corridor in northeast D.C. (now known as the Atlas District), and the U&14th Street Corridors.
+The corner of 14th and U streets served as the flashpoint.
 Ben’s Chili Bowl was ground zero and remained open throughout the riots to provide food and shelter to activists, firefighters, and public servants.
+Rehabilitation of these neighborhoods has been decades in the making.

 As the 20th century progressed, civil rights demonstrations led to Vietnam War protests led to revelations about scandals, from President Nixon’s Watergate political debacle (Ever seen All the President’s Men?
 You have to.), to D.C.
 Mayor Marion Barry’s drug and corruption problems, to President Clinton’s sexual shenanigans.
 It was an era of speaking out to expose corruption and scandal.
 A president who authorizes illegal activity?
 Not acceptable.
 A mayor with a drug problem?
 Not acceptable.
 A president who dallies with a White House intern his daughter’s age, then lies about it?
 Nope, not acceptable.

-And still the city flourished.
-A world-class subway system opened, the Verizon Center sports and concert arena debuted and transformed its aged downtown neighborhood into the immensely popular Penn Quarter, and the city’s Kennedy Center, Shakespeare theaters, and other arts-and-culture venues came to world attention, receiving much acclaim.
+Beyond the sordid headlines, the city itself was flourishing.
+A world-class subway system opened, the Capital One Arena (originally the MCI Center, then the Verizon Center) sports and concert venue debuted and transformed its aged downtown neighborhood into the immensely popular Penn Quarter, and arts-and-culture venues like the Kennedy Center and Shakespeare theaters came to worldwide attention, receiving much acclaim.

 Twenty-First Century Times